A Canyonlands Figure-8

 We had enough time after getting to camp we decided to hike up and check out the dollhouse.
 The hike up was pretty steep, something like 2500 feet, but it was worth it without packs.

 Day two was a hard day for me.
-We agreed to wake up at 5:30 every morning just so we'd have time to hike before the sun totally destroyed us.
-It was actually really nice to get into the rhythm, it definitely set the expectation for the how the day was going to.
-Eric is an efficient machine at packing, and I liked to eat oatmeal, so we usually wouldn't leave camp before 7:00 or so.
+We agreed to wake up at 5:30 every morning just so we’d have time to hike before the sun totally destroyed us.
+It was actually really nice to get into the rhythm, it definitely set the expectation for how the day was going to go, too.
+Eric is an efficient machine at packing, and I like to eat oatmeal, so we usually wouldn’t leave camp before 7:00 or so.

 Starting our hike with the same 2500 foot climb as the previous day, but with our fully loaded packs, was pretty morale destroying.
 We’d end up covering 18 miles before going to sleep however, so it only got harder.